alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Alabama Court of Civil Appeals handles civil cases such as domestic relations, torts, breach of contract, and other incidents that involve no crime.
 Furthermore, the Court of Civil Appeals only presides over cases where the petitioner seeks an amount that is $50,000 or less.

-• Domestic Cases: lawsuits involving family disputes such as divorce, alimony, annulment, adoption, child support, establishment of paternity, and child custody cases.
+• Domestic Cases: Lawsuits involving family disputes such as divorce, alimony, annulment, adoption, child support, establishment of paternity, and child custody cases.

-• Tort: matters that involve claims for personal injury, defamation, medical malpractice, fraud, battery, and negligence as a result of a wrongful act.
+• Tort: Matters that involve claims for personal injury, defamation, medical malpractice, fraud, battery, and negligence as a result of a wrongful act.

-• Breach of Contract: claims that occur when a party refuses to honor a binding agreement, either oral or written, without any justifiable reason.
+• Breach of Contract: Claims that occur when a party refuses to honor a binding agreement, either oral or written, without any justifiable reason.

 • Contract and Property Disputes